Table of contents

 Alternative SKAG.
 What are single-topic ad groups (STAG)?

-STAG is a method of structuring Google Ads campaigns based on themes, one might even say intentions.
-Single Theme Ad Groups have become the preferred substitute for SKAG since Google Ads updated its definition of similar keyword variations.
+STAG is a method of structuring Google Ads campaigns based on themes, or perhaps intentions.
+Single-theme ad Groups have become the preferred substitute for SKAG since Google Ads updated its definition of similar keyword variations.

-Unlike single keyword ad groups, STAG campaigns do not limit the number of keywords at all.
-However, the keywords must match the topic group, or at least fulfill the given intent.
+Unlike single keyword ad groups, STAG campaigns do not limit the number of keywords.
+However, the keywords must match the topic group or at least fulfil the given intent.

-The keywords must match the topic group, or at least fulfill the given intent.
+The keywords must match the topic group or at least fulfil the given intent.

 For example, if the primary keyword is used car, and the variable is brands, then keywords such as bmw used car, or ford used car, must be separated accordingly.